Tumblr tips for artists

 - But then Reblogging is the difference and the key: it boosts the engagement and this is what Tumblr is for.

 Tumblr is a perfect place to publish original artwork on any portable devices, even away from your computer.
 From mobile phones to your tablet, you can write and publish on the go.
 I recommend installing the official app (on iPhone and Android).

 When you are using the Search tool in Tumblr, it uses the most popular posts.
-Instead, switch into “most recent” and with a bit more patience you can discover some hidden pearls.
-Furthermore, if you share or like some content which has no success you will likely attract the interest of the owner.
-Don’t forget: Be social and contact anybody you think could match with your style or goals.
-This is the most important, Tumblr is a social media.
+Instead, switch to “most recent” and with a bit more patience you can discover some hidden pearls.
+Furthermore, if you share or like some content that has no success you will likely attract the interest of the owner.
+Don’t forget: Be social and contact anybody you think could match your style or goals.
+This is the most important, Tumblr is “SOCIAL” media.

-You really don’t need fall into the dopamine game of collecting for thousands of followers.
+You really don’t need to fall into the dopamine game of collecting for thousands of followers.
 Contact the influencers and submit your art!
 This way, it is not really necessary to hunt for followers as if you are kindly shared by great Influencers your art will be seen as if you own the same amount of followers.
 There’s no guarantee the blog owner will post your submission: it can be because the style doesn’t fit in the blog, or that you will need to improve the quality of your photos or your art.
 Look at the content they share, it will give you an idea.
-Here a list of account owner I advise contacting, with their style and the approximate amount of followers:

 When you upload images, privilege vertical ones.
 The rule here is similar to Pinterest.
 If you have only horizontal ones, associate them with a vertical one.
 The difference with Pinterest is that you can put many images in one post, you don’t have to edit them into one before.

 Example of good size: Featured Street Art about Borondo

 How to get featured on Tumblr